NyangoyaG/NyangoyaG/README.md

 ### Hi there! 👋

-I'm Geofrey Nyangoya, a Computer Science graduate with a strong passion for Network Security, networking, and programming.
+I'm Geofrey Nyangoya, a Computer Science graduate with a strong passion for Network Security and programming.
 I enjoy exploring cutting-edge technologies and leveraging programming to solve real-world challenges.

 - 🎓 BSc in Computer Science.
 - 🔐 Enthusiastic about Network Security.